It is a hormone that sends signals to the brain so that the sensation of appetite appears.

 This, then, causes the rebound of the lost pounds that occurs right after a diet for many people.

-People struggling with anorexia nervosa may also have high levels of ghrelin, which occurs as part of the body’s natural response to hunger.
+People struggling with anorexia nervosa may also have high ghrelin levels, which occur as part of the body’s natural response to hunger.

 For patients with Prader-Willi syndrome, ghrelin levels in the blood are high.

-This is believed to be the reason why these patients struggle with severe obesity and extreme hunger.
+This is believed to be why these patients struggle with severe obesity and extreme hunger.

-Ghrelin levels rise before obesity, so it is not caused by increased body weight.
+Ghrelin levels rise before obesity, not caused by increased body weight.

-On the other hand, patients who have gastric bypass surgery may have lower ghrelin levels than those who lose weight naturally.
+On the other hand, patients with gastric bypass surgery may have lower ghrelin levels than those who lose weight naturally.